How Much Does a Shipping Container Cost?

 High-cube containers are available in both standard sizes:

 Like the standard size containers, you can also find high-cube containers in custom sizes, but at a higher cost.
-Expect to pay around $200 – $400 more for a 20ft HC and $300 – $600 more for a 40ft HC
+Expect to pay around $200 – $400 more for a 20ft HC, but not much more, if any, for a 40ft HC container.
+Forty-foot high-cube containers are actually more common than 40ft standard containers, so you’ll typically find that they’re actually less expensive than 40ft standard containers.

-Any size outside of standard or high-cube container dimensions are considered untraditional.
-If you are looking for an untraditional size, you can anticipate paying 20-30% more than standard pricing.
+Any size outside of standard or high-cube container dimensions is considered non-traditional.
+If you are looking for a non-traditional size, you can anticipate paying 20-30% more than standard pricing.

 Age/Condition